MaaS: The Amazon Marketplace of Mobility

 O. Mackprang sums this up nicely: “Success in this space isn’t on the shoulders of one player taking over the whole market.
 The entire mobility industry will work much better and smoother if everyone in the space works together more, understanding the pain of one another and seeing how they can support each other.
 The shared mobility market is big enough for everyone, and everyone can grow.”

 C. Hessberg finishes off: “There is a need to collaborate, there is no one solution for everyone.
 We need to come together to identify synergies.
-Exclusivity inhibits MaaS.
+Exclusivity inhibits Mobility-as-a-Service.
 By trying to build walled gardens, nothing will be achieved.
 No one benefits from this in the end.
 We all need to be agnostic, objective, and collaborative at the same time.”

 Related Posts